pgtipping/Synthalyst/memory-bank/projectbrief.md

 ### Interview Questions Generator

-Web app that generates interview questions based on user's input of job description and competency.
+App that generates interview questions based on user's input of job description and competency.

-AI Chatbot that generates interview questions based on user input.
-It is necessary to guide that input with form fields for industry, job level, role description, core competencies to evaluate and number of interview questions.
+- Uses an LLM to generate interview questions based on user input.
+- It is necessary to guide that input with form fields for industry, job level, role description, core competencies to evaluate and number of interview questions.

-These inputs should be used to craft a prompt for the GPT who will use the prompt to generate the interview questions.

-User may enter the prompt directly or use the form.
-User may also only provide as much information they have available in the form and the gpt will craft the prompt based on information provided.
+- User may enter the prompt directly or use the form.
+- User may also only provide as much information they have available in the form and the gpt will craft the prompt based on information provided.

-the more fields completeted the more tailored the interview questions will be.
+- The more fields completeted the more tailored the interview questions will be.

-the gpt should also provide tips on how to evaluate responses to the questions.
+- The gpt should also provide tips on how to evaluate responses to the questions.

-the gpt should also provide a rubric for scoring the responses to the questions.
+- The gpt should also provide a rubric for scoring the responses to the questions.

 ### Meeting Sec